CAFM-Connect/BIM-Profiles/README.md

 BIM profiles can be agreed as the contractual basis for the information deliveries from service performances.
 They are sort of a digital expression for Information Exchange Requests.

-## Which informationcan be stored in a BIM Profile?
+## Which information can be stored in a BIM Profile?

 A BIM profile contains a maximum of five classifications (min. one).
 Each classification has one of these types, whereby a type may occur only once in a profile:
 - Classification of Space Usage Types (e.g. from DIN 277-2, ISO 81346-2-Table 4)